crossplane/crossplane/design/design-doc-terraform-code-generation.md

 Terraform docs, JSON can be a full replacement for HCL and thanks to [`jsoniter`][jsoniter] library, we'll be able to have multiple tag keys to use in marshall/unmarshall operations depending on the context.
-So, we will not need to generate any conversion functions!
+So, we will not need to generate any conversion functions to get JSON representation with snake case.

-This option has the advantage that we'd be interacting with Terraform just like any user, hence all features, stability guarantees and community support would be available to us.
+Additionally, this option has the advantage that we'd be interacting with Terraform just like any user, hence all features, stability guarantees and community support would be available to us.
 For example, we won't need to build logic for importing resources or comparison tooling to see whether an update is due; we'll call the CLI and parse its JSON output.

-A disadvantage of this approach is speed because the information format flow would be `Go Struct -> JSON -> cty -> provider call`, whereas other options don't include HCL in their flow.
-Additionally, we'd need to work with the filesystem to manage HCL files and `.tfstate` file that contains the state.
-The footprint of multiple instances of Terraform CLI working at the same time could also bring in resource problems, however, we can fork the CLI to allow calling the CLI functions directly in our code to avoid that.
+A disadvantage of this approach is that we'd need to work with the filesystem to manage JSON files and `.tfstate` file that contains the state.
+The footprint of multiple instances of Terraform CLI working at the same time could also bring in resource problems, however, we have workarounds for these problems like pooling the executions.
+Additionally, forking the CLI to make it work with an existing provider server is an option we can consider as well.

 ## Proposal

-From the three options listed, interacting with Terraform CLI via JSON will get us faster to the finish line and will open up less bug surface.
-The main drivesr of this decision is the simplicity of the workflow, i.e. there will be very few places where we'd have to interact with Terraform Go structs and reimplement what's already there.
-And that means we can deliver it much faster than other options.
+From the three options listed, interacting with the CLI is the one that will get us to the finish line fastest without too much compromise.
+Let's inspect the main drivers of this decision.

-Note that schema generation is not affected by our decision of at what layer we will interact with Terraform at runtime; the resulting CRDs will be same with maybe quite small differences.
+#### Reimplementation of CLI

+Terraform CLI has generic functionality for operations it performs and providers only inject these operations with custom functions.
+For example, resources declare [custom diff][custom-diff-example] functions so that Terraform CLI is aware of resource-specific cases when it runs its `plan` logic.
+Another example would be [custom import][custom-import-example] logic.
+As you can see, there is only a small exception handling here so if we interact at this level we'd need to build `import` logic and then inject this.
+So, while it's intriguing to see CRUD operations exported right away, it's the other operations that need more effort and time.
+Interacting with CLI means we get to use Hashicorp's implementation, which is well-tested by the community, and not spend cycles.

+#### Unfriendly Programming Interfaces

+Since the providers are designed to be consumed only by Terraform CLI, they are designed for its specific needs and whatever the CLI doesn't need is not exposed.
+For example, [`ResourceDiff`][resource-diff] struct here has many fields and functions that are not exposed.
+So the implementation we'd be doing if we went with other two options will be very similar to how Terraform CLI implemented these functions.

+#### Optionality for the Future

+As explained in detail below, we'll have an interface that includes all operations that a usual Crossplane controller needs on top of the `ExternalClient`, like `IsUpToDate`, `GetConnectionDetails` etc. We'll hide away all the interaction with Terraform behind that interface and after we get the initial XRM-compliant coverage, we can get back to the shortcomings of this approach and assess whether it'd be worth switching to importing provider option.
+If we decide to change, there will be more than underlying implementation change but the cost will be lowered by that interface and by that time we'd have breadth of coverage our users need already.

+Overall, the CLI is not the cleanest option, but it is the one that will get us breadth of coverage we want in a short amount of time and then the chance of iterations to see what works best for Crossplane users.

+## Implementation

+Conceptually, there are two main parts to be implemented as part of this design.
+One is the code generator, and the other one is the tools that will be used by the generated code.

+As opposed to usual code generation tools that are fairly scoped, a code generator for a fully-fledged controller has several moving parts, which makes configuration more complex than others.
+Hence, we need a medium that supports complex statements that is specific to provider and/or resource.
+In order to achieve that, we'll have a repository with code generation tooling and every provider will have its own pipeline generated in `cmd/generator/main.go`.
+For the most parts, it will be a struct with simple inputs like Terraform Provider URL and such but when we need complex configuration, we'll have all capabilities of Go.

+All code generator utilities to be used in that Go program will live in `crossplane/terrajet` repository together with the common tools that will be imported by the generated provider code.

 ### Schema Generation